Cookieduck-Dev/unblockcookieduck/README.md

 [![Run on Repl.it](https://repl.it/badge/github/Cookieduck-Dev/unblockcookieduck)](https://repl.it/github/Cookieduck-Dev/unblockcookieduck)

 > Note for Heroku: If you want to edit the main python file on Heroku, edit mainforheroku.py instead.
-Everything other platform should be using main.py
+Every other platform should be using main.py

 ## Have a server?
 > Ensure Python 3.8+ is installed (older versions not tested, but may work)